spotinst/help/src/docs/ocean/features/committed-use-discount.md

 10. Click **Save**.

-## Resource-Based Commitment with a Billing Account
+## Resource Based Commitment with a Billing Account

 A resource-based commitment with a billing account scope enables you to use the same CUD in multiple projects, as mentioned in [GCP](https://cloud.google.com/billing/docs/how-to/cud-analysis-resource-based#understanding_discount_sharing).
 Connect all of your GCP projects to Spot accounts, with one account assigned to each project, similar to [Spend-Based Commitments](/ocean/features/commited-use-discount?id=spend-based-commitment-utilization-only).